-Following up on a strong start for the year, the S&P 500 Index's information technology sector was up double-digits at +11.4% in the second quarter of 2024.
-This reflects continued better-than-expected fundamentals across a broad range of business models (mainly the AI leaders), along with an improving macro environment (primarily lower inflation and the consumer holding up well).
+Following-up on a very strong first half of the year, the S&P 500 Index's information technology sector was up 1.6% in the third quarter of 2024 (trailing the S&P 500's 5.9% return).
+For the trailing twelve months, the technology sector was up +52.7% vs. +36.4% for the S&P 500 Index.
+This reflects continued better than expected fundamentals across a broad range of business models (mainly the AI leaders), along with an improving macro (primarily inflation coming down sharply and the consumer holding up well).
 Additionally, we are seeing ongoing improvement in the forward discounting mechanism (i.e., less uncertainty) for long duration equities.

-Fundamentals are being driven by the disruptive opportunity for Al and the digital transformation of consumers and businesses, especially the mega cap companies in the space who can invest heavily to stay ahead with innovation and disruption.
-The longerterm underlying strength in these business models and their secular revenue/profit trends remain solid and were highlighted across the overall sector's reported earnings these past few quarters.
+Fundamentals are being driven by the disruptive opportunity for Al and the digital transformation of the consumer and businesses, especially the mega cap companies in the space that can invest heavily to stay ahead with respect to innovation and disruption.
+The longer-term underlying strength in these business models and their secular revenue/profit trends remain solid and were highlighted across the overall sector's reported earnings these past few quarters.

-The US economy continues to hold-up.
+The US economy continues to be holding up.
 Solid employment has sustained consumer spending at a steady pace.
-Consumer confidence currently reflects optimism in the near term despite announced work force reductions.
-Interest rates have stabilized at a higher level, and the Fed has tightened liquidity and succeeded in reducing credit availability in the financial system.
-It therefore seems likely that the slope of the economy's slowing trajectory will remain shallower while employment remains healthy.
-Additionally, inflationary pressures, while still evident, will likely continue to moderate.
-Consensus thinking leans towards the bulk of the rate increases being behind us for this cycle.
+Consumer confidence currently reflects optimism in the near term despite announced work force reductions, interest rates and spreads have started to come down, and the Fed has begun the process of lowering rates in response to rapidly improving inflation numbers.
+Consensus expectations are that the slope of the economy's slowing trajectory will remain shallower while employment remains healthy.

 Trends in technology spending continue to improve.
-A combination of easing year-over-year comparisons and the priority of the digital transformation, with an emerging impetus from AI (primarily driven by productivity opportunities) increasingly suggest an ongoing rebound in spending and a return to longer-term investment trends.
-Nevertheless, management guidance has been cautious given the high levels of macro uncertainty that remain along with more elevated consensus forward fundamental expectations for the sector.
+The priority of the digital transformation, with an emerging impetus from AI (primarily driven by productivity opportunities), increasingly suggest an ongoing rebound in spending and solid longer-term CAPEX investment trends.